-- D3.3.2 The Processing Facility Quality Manager shall participate in ten (10) hours of educational activities related to cellular therapy processing and/or quality management annually at a minimum. - D3.3.2.1 Continuing education shall include, but is not limited to, activities related to the field of HPC transplantation.
+- D3.3.2 The Processing Facility Quality Manager should have a reporting structure independent of cellular therapy product manufacturing. - D3.3.3 The Processing Facility Quality Manager shall participate in ten (10) hours of educational activities related to cellular therapy processing and/or quality management annually at a minimum. - D3.3.3.1 Continuing education shall include, but is not limited to, activities related to the field of HPC transplantation.